ons-cherif/Covid19-New-Cases-Classification/README.md

 ![alt_text](starter_file/Screenshots/EndpointLogs.PNG)

-Once, the testing is done I deleted the service and the compute target using the below code snipped:
+Once, the testing is done I deleted the service and the compute target using the below code snipped: <br>

 ```
 service.delete()